rylanharper/nitrogen/README.md

 ## 🏓 Basic Usage

 Nitrogen provides a type-safe GraphQL client that seamlessly integrates with Shopify's Storefront API.
-It uses a server-side proxy to handle API authentication and requests, while offering strongly-typed interface for executing GraphQL operations.
+It uses a server-side proxy to handle API authentication and requests, while offering a strongly-typed interface for executing GraphQL operations.

 ### GraphQL Operations